microsoft/playwright/docs/src/intro-python.md

 Playwright was created specifically to accommodate the needs of end-to-end testing.
 Playwright supports all modern rendering engines including Chromium, WebKit, and Firefox.
 Test on Windows, Linux, and macOS, locally or on CI, headless or headed with native mobile emulation.

-You can choose to use the [Playwright Pytest plugin](./test-runners.md) to write end-to-end tests.
+Playwright recommends using the official [Playwright Pytest plugin](./test-runners.md) to write end-to-end tests.
 It provides context isolation, running it on multiple browser configurations out of the box.
 Alternatively you can use the [library](./library.md) to manually write the testing infrastructure with your preferred test-runner.

 Get started by installing Playwright and running the example test to see it in action.